Dilys-web/AccessKeyManager/README.md

 The Access Key Manager is a web application designed to facilitate the management and distribution of access keys for the school management platform developed by Micro-Focus Inc. The platform is multitenant, allowing various schools to set up on it, and it utilizes an access key-based approach for monetization.

-## Project Objective

-The objective of the Access Key Manager project is to build a web application that enables schools to purchase access keys to activate their accounts on the school management platform.
-The key manager will provide functionalities for both school IT personnel and Micro-Focus administrators.

 ## Customer Requirements